Robbie Robertson: Contact from the Underworld of Redboy (1998)

-How to Become Clairvoyant (2011):
+How to Become Clairvoyant (2011)

-Released on April 5, 2011, How to Become Clairvoyant is the fifth solo release from Robertson.
-The album arose from some impromptu demo sessions in Los Angeles with longtime friend Eric Clapton.
-It features Eric Clapton, Steve Winwood, Trent Reznor, Tom Morello, Robert Randolph, Rocco Deluca, Angela McCluskey, and Taylor Goldsmith of Dawes.
-Robbie performed "He Don't Live Here No More" on CBS's Late Show with David Letterman and Later... with Jools Holland in support of the album.
-He also appeared on The Tonight Show Starring Jimmy Fallon performing the song "Straight Down The Line," with Robert Randolph and the Roots.

-The album was released in a deluxe edition containing five bonus tracks (four demos and the exclusive track "Houdini", named after the magician Harry Houdini).
-"How To Become Clairvoyant" debuted at No. 13 on the Billboard 200, marking the highest debut and highest chart position for Robbie's solo works in his career.
-He teamed with painter and photographer Richard Prince to produce a special limited-edition collector's release of the album.
-The resulting LP-sized box included an art book, an individually numbered set of five lithographs (including pieces by Prince and photographer Anton Corbijn), a set of original tarot cards, and the original album plus ten bonus tracks.
-Only 2,500 were made.
+Released on April 5, 2011, How to Become Clairvoyant was Robertson's fifth solo release.
+It arose from impromptu demo sessions in Los Angeles with Eric Clapton.
+Robertson performed "Straight Down The Line" with Robert Randolph and the Roots on The Tonight Show Starring Jimmy Fallon.
+How to Become Clairvoyant was also released as a deluxe edition containing five bonus tracks (four demos and the exclusive track "Houdini", named after the magician Harry Houdini).
+It debuted at No. 13 on the Billboard 200, marking the highest debut and highest chart position for his solo work.
+He teamed with painter and photographer Richard Prince to produce a limited collector's edition.
+The 2,500 LP-sized boxes came with an art book, a numbered set of five lithographs (including pieces by Prince and photographer Anton Corbijn), a set of original tarot cards, the original tracks, and ten bonuses.

-Sinematic (2019):
+Sinematic (2019)

-Released on September 20, 2019, Sinematic is Robertson's sixth solo album.
-It features Van Morrison joining Robertson as dueling hitmen on the track “I Hear You Paint Houses," as well as other allusions to the world of Scorsese's films.
-Citizen Cope, Derek Trucks, and Frédéric Yonnet make guest appearances on the album.
+Released on September 20, 2019, Sinematic was Robertson's sixth solo album.
+It features Van Morrison joining Robertson as dueling hitmen on the track "I Hear You Paint Houses", as well as other allusions to the world of Scorsese's films.
+Citizen Cope, Derek Trucks, and Frédéric Yonnet made guest appearances on the album.